athirazizi/RayTracing/README.md

 ImGui::PopStyleVar();
 ```

-## Step 5: Returning Random Colours for each Pixel
+## 1.5 Returning Random Colours for each Pixel

 We can experiment further when returning a colour to render a pixel.
 For example, we can set the colour to be random: